awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Managing.FaultInjectionQueries.md

 ## Testing a disk failure<a name="AuroraPostgreSQL.Managing.FaultInjectionQueries.DiskFailure"></a>

-You can simulate a disk failure for an Aurora PostgreSQL DB cluster using the fault injection query function `aurora_inject_disk_failure()`\.
+You can simulate a disk failure for an Aurora PostgreSQL DB cluster by using the fault injection query function `aurora_inject_disk_failure()`\.

 During a disk failure simulation, the Aurora PostgreSQL DB cluster randomly marks disk segments as faulting\.
-Requests to those segments will be blocked for the duration of the simulation\.
+Requests to those segments are blocked for the duration of the simulation\.

 **Syntax**